logic-and-applications/rocq-lna/README.md

         ```shell
         brew update
         brew install opam
-        opam init
-        eval $(opam env --switch=default)
         ```

         or

         ```shell
-        apt-get update
+        sudo apt update
-        apt-get install opam
+        sudo apt install opam
-        opam init
-        eval $(opam env --switch=default)
         ```

         etc.

-     3. Download and install our custom LnA library and its dependencies through opam by running:
+     3. Check if opam is at least version `2.1.0` by running

         ```shell
-        opam pin add -y https://github.com/logic-and-applications/rocq-lna/releases/download/v0.0.1/LnA-0.0.1.tar.gz
+        opam --version
         ```

+        If it is, move on to the next step.
+If it is not, you need to install opam using the following script from the [opam installation guide](https://opam.ocaml.org/doc/Install.html):

+        ```shell
+        bash -c "sh <(curl -fsSL https://opam.ocaml.org/install.sh)"
+        ```

+        This will not install all the dependencies, so you might also need to install them by running

+        ```shell
+        sudo apt install bzip2 rsync make bubblewrap gcc git patch unzip curl
+        ```

+     4. Download and install our custom LnA library and its dependencies through opam by running:
+        ```shell
+        opam pin add -y LnA https://github.com/logic-and-applications/rocq-lna/releases/download/v0.0.1/LnA-0.0.1.tar.gz
+        ```
-        the `-y` flag answers `yes` to the question if the versions to install are correct (and all other questions that may arise)
+        - The `-y` flag answers `yes` to the question if the versions to install are correct (and most other questions that may arise)
+        - This step may take a while.
+You can move on with the next steps.
+They are mostly possible to do independently, except running `which vscoqtop` (step 6.1) and actually using the `vscoq` extension (step 6.3).

+4. Download and install our custom VS Code extension: `LnA-VS-code`.

+   1. Go to the [latest release]
+   2. Download the `LnA-vscode-extension-0.0.1.vsix` file
+   3. Navigate to the location of the downloaded file in a shell (for example by navigating to it in explorer and right clicking in the folder on the `Open in Terminal` option) and run

+      ```shell
+      code --install-extension LnA-vscode-extension-0.0.1.vsix
+      ```

-4. Install the [`vscoq`] extension.
+5. Install the [`vscoq`] extension.

    - Optionally, this can be done through a shell by running